okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/user-query/index.md

 ## Search users

-The search query parameter (`search`) returns one or more users matched against a search expression and user object properties, including:
+The search query parameter (`search`) returns one or more users matched against a search expression and User object properties, including:

 - Any user profile property, including custom-defined properties
 - The top-level body properties `id`, `status`, `created`, `activated`, `statusChanged`, and `lastUpdated`